- 4 hrs ago Daily Horoscope 07 December 2019

 Considered a sacred plant in Hinduism, Tulsi plant is situated in the front yard of almost every house.
-It is said that a Tulsi plant wards off evil and is also believed to represent Goddess Lakshmi, the Goddess of wealth.
+It is said that a Tulsi plant ward off evil and is also believed to represent Goddess Lakshmi, the Goddess of wealth.
 It is the holiest of plants and is considered to be the point where the heaven and the earth meet.

 The Legends Behind Tulsi Puja